-Unique Manchurian Sika Deer taxidermy mount.
-Mounted upright with a very slight turn of the head to the left.
+Manchurian Sika Deer taxidermy mount.
+Mounted upright with a slight turn of the head to the left.
 A special feature of this exotic mount is his heavy, bushy mane that is beautifully colored in shades of brown and cream.
 Relaxed expression and with great facial detailing.
-The antlers on this Sika Deer are unusual and have an outside spread of 32 1/2 inches.
-The horns are detachable which makes for ease of transferring.
+The 4 x 4 antlers on this Sika Deer have good coloring.
 This is such an all around the exceptional mount, that we give it our "Excellent" taxidermy quality rating.
 Perfect addition for the serious collector of trophy exotics.

 Scientific Name: Cervus nippon